yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_ECS.md

 ```
 ### Configuration

-Make sure the project and application is created in the SnappyFlow Server.
-[Click Here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create the project and application in SnappyFlow.
+Make sure the project and application are created in the SnappyFlow Server.
+[Click here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create the project and application in SnappyFlow.

 **Add the following entries in `settings.py` file.**